sonia02020202/Sonia-s-Dine-In-Italian-Restaurant/README.md

 MAMP – Local development environment

-Formspree – Used to send reservation form submissions to Outlook
+Formspree – Used to send reservation form data submissions to Outlook

 Google Maps Embed API using iframe – Integrated map on Contact page